Mdshahbazalam6/Array/README.md

 console.log(a,b,c)  // 10 30 20

-Types of Primitive Data types :
+Types of Primitive Data types : Non primitive Data types are derived from Primitive Data types. in JavaScript non Primitive Data types are mutable, these are also called passed by reference, means the variable has the access of

 ( 1 ) String : String is the sequence of zero or more than zero characters bounded with ( '' ) or ( "" ) quotes.